-This does not require removing or replacing existing AI governance initiatives in the UK.
-Many of the building blocks of a wider AI governance regime are already in place.
-These include the AI Safety Institute (AISI); the voluntary commitments secured from foundation model developers by the previous Government; the 'central functions' established following the March 2023 white paper on AI regulation; and existing 'horizontal' regulation such as the UK General Data Protection Regulation (GDPR) and the Equality Act 2010, which provide important protections to people affected by AI.
+This does not require removing or replacing existing Al governance initiatives in the UK.
+Many of the building blocks of a wider Al governance regime are already in place.
+These include the Al Safety Institute (AISI); the voluntary commitments secured from foundation model developers by the previous Government; the 'central functions' established following the March 2023 white paper on Al regulation; and existing 'horizontal' regulation such as the UK General Data Protection Regulation (GDPR) and the Equality Act 2010, which provide important protections to people affected by Al.

 Tying these disparate elements together into a coherent framework will require the introduction of new powers, resources and statutory underpinning for regulators and their supporting institutional architecture (such as AISI and the central functions).
 It will mean safeguarding, and building on, existing legal protections rather than removing or watering them down.
 Existing UK regulatory regimes were not created fully formed but instead emerged over time in response to growing harm.
 Following these precedents, policymakers should feel confident in pre-emptively establishing and empowering regulatory authorities to take action on AI products and services, in the knowledge that their functions can be developed and iterated in response to new evidence.
-Lesson 2: Building and maintaining confidence in critical services and technologies requires the implementation of assurance mechanisms that can demonstrate they are safe, reliable and trustworthy.